 Booking a group tour simplifies the budget work.
 But remember to check the fine print.
-Some prices include international airfare (i.e., Odysseys Unlimited and Overseas Adventure Travel), and some don’t even include airfare between camps – adding this on as a supplemental cost.
+Some prices include international airfare (i.e., Odysseys Unlimited and Overseas Adventure Travel), and some don’t even include airfare between camps.

-If you book independently, you will likely be given several quotes reflecting the length of the trip, the travel choices between camps, and the accommodations.
+If you book through a safari company, you will be given several quotes based on the length of the trip, accommodations, and transportation between camps.
 Stick with the budget you can afford.
 Expenses will add up quickly.